Download Careers360 App

 Immune Function:

-• The placenta protects the fetus from the maternal immune system, thereby preventing the fetus' rejection.
+• The placenta protects the fetus from the maternal immunity and immune system, thereby preventing the fetus's rejection.
+It helps to protect the foetus from the maternal antibodies.

 The health of the placenta is essential for a healthy pregnancy.
 In conclusion, conditions such as placenta previa, placental abruption, and gestational diabetes are some conditions that may present risks to the mother and the fetus.
 During prenatal care, monitoring of the placental functioning should be essential.